NicheFruit/NicheFruit.github.io/README.md

 I enjoy experimenting with concepts that challenge traditional logic while maintaining a structured and thoughtful approach to problem-solving.

 Additionally, I am fascinated by how seemingly unrelated elements—whether in technology, culture, or storytelling—can intersect in unexpected and meaningful ways.
 This curiosity drives both my creative expression and my technical work.
-- I'm gonna be honest, that was all ChatGPT.

 ---